sahiba-abihas/Nexteer-Embedded-Coding-Challenge-2024/README.md

 # Code Overview
+- The .ino file is the code made for this challenge.
 ## Overall structure:
 - used multiple bools to track whether a phase had been started & finished
 - void loop() gets run multiple times, and I want to read some parts over and over like whether a button has been pressed, or IR remote/serial monitor readings.